Monodromy of stratified braid groups, II: Introduction

 We should also mention the close connection between the equicritical stratification and the study of the ``isoresidual fibration'' as appearing in the work of Gendron--Tahar \cite{gt, gt2}.
 There, the interest is in studying the space of all meromorphic differentials on $\CP^1$ with fixed orders of zeroes and poles.
 The space of polynomial logarithmic derivatives arises here as a fiber of the {\em isoresidual map} assigning such a differential to its vector of residues - by the argument principle, the residue at each zero of $f$ is $2 \pi i$.

 \para{Context: configuration spaces as spaces of polynomials} The results of this paper also fit into the literature on the study of the braid group by way of the isomorphism $\UConf_n(\C) \cong \Poly_n(\C)$.
 Prior work in this direction includes \cite{thurstonplus}, which (among other results) finds a spine for $\Poly_n(\C)$ consisting of squarefree polynomials all of whose critical values have modulus $1$; the method of proof passes through a consideration of the logarithmic derivative (see \cite[Theorem 9.2]{thurstonplus}).
 McCammond states \cite[Remark 3.4]{mccsurvey} that similar ideas were known to Krammer.
 Dougherty--McCammond \cite{mcd} have investigated the combinatorial and topological structure of a polynomial map, obtaining something similar to the ``strip decomposition'' of \Cref{section:logdiff} (although without the perspective of the logarithmic derivative), and in forthcoming work \cite{mcd2} describe a cell structure on $\Poly_n(\C)$ that is compatible with the equicritical stratification.
+The ``strip decomposition'' models we consider here also bear some resemblance to B\"odigheimer's theory \cite{bodigheimer} of radial slit configurations as a configuration space model for the moduli space of Riemann surfaces with boundary.

 \begin{remark}[A finer stratification?]
 The equicritical stratification admits a further refinement where one tracks the multiplicities of both critical points and critical values, and it is natural to wonder about the corresponding questions on this finer stratification.
 As explained in \cite[Remark 1.4]{stratbraid1}, this in fact quickly reduces to classical considerations, since each of these finer strata is essentially just a Hurwitz space.
 Therefore, the basic topology (fundamental group, asphericality) of these strata is already understood, and so for this reason, we limit our interest here to the study of the equicritical stratification as we have defined it, in terms of the critical points alone. \end{remark}